12 Java Fundamentals | Methods in Java | By Dummy for Dummies

 In Java, a method is a block of code enclosed in curly brackets.
 There is a main method always, and you can create multiple other methods if you want.
 Think of these like you have one boss method and many assistants.

-Boss Method → Always execute, code execution starts from here.
+• Boss Method → Always executes, code execution starts from here.

-Assistant Methods → You can chose to execute them multiple times, or not even once depends on you, executes when you call them.
+• Assistant Methods → You can choose to execute them multiple times, or not even once; depends on you, executes when you call them.

-Let's simulate a situation where boss monkey will ask to see 2 bananas plus 3 bananas how much total bananas?
-To make assistant do the calculations we need to send it the data.
-In programming that data we send are called Arguments.
-As we know that we store data in variables, so when the assistant recieve that data/arguments it need to store it in some variables right?
-In programming that variable which receive and store arguments are called Parameter.
+Let's simulate a situation where the boss monkey will ask to see 2 bananas plus 3 bananas, how many total bananas?
+To make the assistant do the calculations, we need to send it the data.
+In programming, that data we send are called Arguments.
+As we know that we store data in variables, so when the assistant receives that data/arguments, it needs to store it in some variables, right?
+In programming, that variable which receives and stores arguments is called a Parameter.
 So we have:

-Arguments → The data Boss monkeys sends (2 bananas and 3 bananas)
+• Arguments → The data the boss monkey sends (2 bananas and 3 bananas)

-When we need the assistant, we will call it, tell it the data through the call, it will receive the data.
-What will the assistant do with data? we will code it to add two numbers.
+When we need the assistant, we will call it, tell it the data through the call, and it will receive the data.
+What will the assistant do with the data?
+We will code it to add two numbers.

 public class Main {